 Shaking up the self employed mortgage application process

 Of course responsible lending requires a foundation of evidence to show that an individual will be able to keep on top of their mortgage repayments, taking into consideration that interest rates may rise in the future.
-However, lenders should be taking the steps to adopt a dynamic approach that addresses each unique mortgage application at an individual level in order to meet this growing demand.
+However, lenders should be taking the steps to adopt a dynamic approach that addresses each unique self-employed mortgage application at an individual level in order to meet this growing demand.

 Some mortgage applications will present more challenges than others, however, all applicants should be treated fairly, regardless of their employment status, whether employed by a company, by themselves, or somewhere in between.